 Interested in what people were saying the day after Barack Obama was elected president in 2008?
 Or how people reacted on the Web to the Chicago Whitesox winning the World Series in 2005?
 Or the early news on the Gulf oil spill on April 20, 2010?

 When you search at Google, you can click on “more search tools” in the left column, and enter a “from” and “to” date in the custom range section.
-If you want to see what pages were showing up on Google on a search for Barack Obama on the day after the election, you can enter 11/4/2008 in the from and to fields.
+If you want to see what pages were showing up on Google on a search for Barack Obama on the day after the election, you can enter 11/4/2008 in the form and to fields.
 To see what pages were ranking on Google on the day after the Whitesox series ended, entering 10/28/2005 into the date range text boxes.

 If you click on any of the results that appear, you see versions of pages listed in the results as they appear today.
 If you click on the Google cache links for those entries, you see the most recent cached versions of those pages.
 But, what if you saw a copy of the page as it appeared within the date range selected?
-What if Google decided that it would create an archive of the Web, where it showed older copies of web pages, and used the custom date range to help you find those pages?
+What if Google decided that it would create an archive of the Web, where it showed older copies of web pages and used the custom date range to help you find those pages?